Kodular/Documentation/docs/components/connectivity/web.md

 _Block preview not available_

-Performs an HTTP DELETE request using the Url property and retrieves the   response.
+Performs an HTTP DELETE request using the Url property and retrieves theresponse.
-   If the SaveResponse property is true, the response will be saved in a file   and the GotFile event will be triggered.
-The ResponseFileName property   can be used to specify the name of the file.
+If the SaveResponse property is true, the response will be saved in a fileand the GotFile event will be triggered.
+The ResponseFileName propertycan be used to specify the name of the file.
-   If the SaveResponse property is false, the GotText event will be   triggered.
+If the SaveResponse property is false, the GotText event will betriggered.

 ### Get

 _Block preview not available_

-Performs an HTTP GET request using the Url property and retrieves the   response.
+Performs an HTTP GET request using the Url property and retrieves theresponse.
-   If the SaveResponse property is true, the response will be saved in a file   and the GotFile event will be triggered.
-The ResponseFileName property   can be used to specify the name of the file.
+If the SaveResponse property is true, the response will be saved in a fileand the GotFile event will be triggered.
+The ResponseFileName propertycan be used to specify the name of the file.
-   If the SaveResponse property is false, the GotText event will be   triggered.
+If the SaveResponse property is false, the GotText event will betriggered.

 ### HtmlTextDecode